-- (i) The voting period begins on Tuesday, 19th September, 2023 at 10.00 a.m.
-IST and ends on Thursday, 21st September, 2023.
-During this period shareholders' of the Company, holding shares either in physical form or in dematerialized form, as on the cut-off date (record date) Saturday, 16th September, 2023 may cast their vote electronically.
-The e-voting module shall be disabled by CDSL for voting thereafter. - (ii) Shareholders who have already voted prior to the meeting date would not be entitled to vote at the meeting venue. - (iii) Pursuant to SEBI Circular No. SEBI/HO/CFD/CMD/CIR/P/2020/242 dated 09.12.2020, under Regulation 44 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, in order to increase the efficiency of the voting process, pursuant to a public consultation, it has been decided to enable e-voting to all the demat account holders, by way of a single login credential, through their demat accounts/ websites of Depositories/ Depository Participants.
-Demat account holders would be able to cast their vote without having to register again with the ESPs, thereby, not only facilitating seamless authentication but also enhancing ease and convenience of participating in e-voting process.
+- (i) The voting period begins on Sunday, 8th September, 2024 and ends on Tuesday, 10th September, 2024.
+During this period shareholders' of the Company, holding shares either in physical form or in dematerialized form, as on the cut-off date Thursday, 5th September, 2024 may cast their vote electronically.
+The e-voting module shall be disabled by CDSL for voting thereafter. - (ii) Shareholders who have already voted prior to the meeting date would not be entitled to vote at the meeting venue. - (iii) Pursuant to SEBI Circular No. SEBI/HO/CFD/CMD/CIR/P/2020/242 dated 09.12.2020, under Regulation 44 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, listed entities are required to provide remote e-voting facility to its shareholders, in respect of all shareholders' resolutions.
+However, it has been observed that the participation by the public non-institutional shareholders/retail shareholders is at a negligible level.